yufernando/jupyterlab-image/README.md

-# JupyterLab Docker
+# JupyterLab Docker Version 1

-This repository contains docker files for a Jupyter Scipy Notebook with Vim keybindings.
-It mounts a volume in the host folder `notebooks`.
+This repository contains a Docker files for a Jupyter Scipy Notebook (v1) with Vim keybindings.

+Check the latest version using Jupyterlab v2 in the `master` branch.

+The docker image mounts a volume in the host folder `notebooks`.

 ## Instructions